 Trust is one of the most fundamental constructs in our society [1] and involves an interaction between two parties.
 Trust relates to the presumption about the dependability and reliability of, and/or confidence in a person, process, system, or other entity.
 Mayer et al. [2] define trust as: "the willingness of a party [trustor] to be vulnerable to the actions of another party [trustee] based on the expectation that the other will perform a particular action important to the trustor, irrespective of the ability to monitor or control that other party".
 Although its importance is widely recognized, because of its complex notion, there is still no definitive consensus in the scientific literature [3] about exactly what trust is.
 Nevertheless, trust comprises three fundamental elements that relate to expectations, beliefs, and the risk appetite of trustor and trustee.
-Huang and Nicol [4] describe it as follows: 1) expectancy - the trustor anticipates a specific behavior from the trustee; 2) belief - the trustor has confidence that the expected behavior occurs, based on the evidence of the trustee's competence, goodwill, and integrity; 3) willingness to take risk - the trustor is prepared to take a risk for that belief.
-The behavior of the trustee is of course beyond the control of the trustor.
-The trustor's belief in the trustee's expected behavior is based on the trustee's competence, goodwill, and integrity.
-The trustee's integrity gives the trustor confidence in the predictability of the trustee's behavior.
+Huang and Nicol [4] describe it as follows: 1) expectancy - the trustor anticipates a specific behavior from the trustee; 2) belief - the trustor has confidence that the expected behavior occurs, based on the evidence of the trustee's competence, goodwill, and integrity; 3) willingness to take risk - the trustor.
+The trustor's belief in the trustee's expected behavior is based on the trustee's competence, goodwill, and integrity; the trustee's competence, goodwill, and integrity; belief in the trustee's competence, goodwill, and integrity; belief in the trustee's competence, goodwill, and integrity.
+The trustee's competence, goodwill, and integrity.
+The trustee's competence is behavior.

 In the context of digital technologies, with the increased complexity and connectivity of current Information and Communication Technology (ICT) systems and the data volume and diversity involved, trust has also become a keystone, notably to ensure robustness and information security of the related systems.
 In this framework, this White Paper focuses on the concept of Digital Trust for Smart ICT, i.e. the aforementioned relationship between two parties where at least one has an activity related to a smart digital technology.
-ICT, also commonly referred to as Information Technology (IT), is defined by the Joint Technical Committee ISO/IEC JTC 1 as follows: "ICT includes the specification, design and development, integration and interoperability of systems, services, tools and applications.
-These deal with the capture, representation, processing, security, transfer, interchange, presentation, management, organization, storage, and retrieval of information, and their related accessibility, cultural, linguistic adaptability, and societal aspects"1.
+ICT, also commonly referred to as Information Technology (IT), is defined by the Joint Technical Committee ISO/ IEC JTC 1 as follows: "ICT includes the specification, design and development, integration and interoperability of systems, services, tools and applications.
+These deal with the capture, representation, processing, security, transfer, interchange, presentation, management, organization, storage, and retrieval of information, and their related accessibility, cultural, linguistic adaptability, and societal aspects^{"1}.